-Perched in the heart of the Rockies, Breckenridge is stacked with hundreds of hiking trails and year-round outdoor activities.
-Digging into the top tourist attractions in Breckenridge, you can scout for souvenirs & outdoors apparel on historic Main Street, enjoy carving the pistes at Breckenridge Ski Resort, or discover Colorado’s gold mining history at Country Boy Mine.
+Perched in the heart of the Rockies, Breckenridge is stacked with hundreds of hiking trails and year-round outdoor activities, including some of the finest skiing in the world.
+Digging into the top tourist attractions in Breckenridge, you can scout for souvenirs & outdoor apparel on historic Main Street, strap on a pair of skis to carve the pistes at Breckenridge Ski Resort or discover Colorado’s gold mining history at Country Boy Mine.

 Can’t decide what to do in Breckenridge?
 Flee to the Rocky Mountains with this complete guide to the best places to visit in Breckenridge, CO.

 Itching to hit the slopes?
 Skiers need to start their Breckenridge trip at Breckenridge Ski Resort to feel the thrill of over 187 trails spread across 2,907 skiable acres.